Rewriting for Symmetric Monoidal Categories with Commutative (Co)Monoid Structure: Characterisation of String Diagram Rewriting

 \section{Characterisation of String Diagram Rewriting}

 Now that we have a characterisation theorem for $\cprd$, we are ready to interpret rewriting modulo commutative monoid structure as DPO rewriting, and to show that such a correspondence is sound and complete.

-We first recall formally the former notion of rewriting.
+We first recall the notion of sub-diagram.
+Formally, a sub-diagram $c$ of some larger string diagram $d\from v\to w$ can be defined as a sub-term (modulo the laws of symmetric monoidal categories) of $d$.
+It is not difficult to show by induction that we can always find some $u\in\Sigma^*$ and diagrams $c_1,c_2$ such that $d=c_1;(id_u\oplus l);c_2$, that is, such that $d$ decomposes as